jovaz21/nodepop/README.md

 ```bash
 $ npm run mongod
 ```
-Once the database is running, then populate it with some 'users', 'tags' and 'ads' using the following command:
+Once the database is running, then populate it with some 'users', 'tags' and 'ads' sample datasets using the following command:

 ```bash
 $ npm run nodepop_db_setup